 No. Innovation happens when there are special needs, unique products or particular ways for shoppers to buy products.
-Since the market has not discovered them all, or there are very rare instances of particular "innovations," merchants and agencies will continue to discover new rare ways to do eCommerce.
+Since the market has not discovered them all, or there are very rare instances of particular "innovations", merchants and agencies will continue to discover new ways to do eCommerce.

 Some verticals are crowded with hundreds, if not thousands, of competitors while others have found a niche within a category.
-Innovation helps merchants find a bit of a niche while personalization allows merchants to connect with their shoppers.
-A combination of the two can sometimes produce an increase in sales.
-Merchants that gravitate towards selling the same products as every other site with the same expectations and features tend to slip into the status of being the lowest price merchant.
+Innovation helps merchants find a niche while personalization allows merchants to connect with their shoppers.
+A combination of the two can produce an increase in sales.
+Merchants that gravitate towards selling the same products with the same expectations and features as every other site tend to be forced to compete on price alone.